aoliveiramagalhaes/aoliveiramagalhaes/README.md

 ![Banner](./AlineMagalhaes.png)

-**Hard-working, Innovative, Cross-Functional** professional with extensive experience in product and project management, leading cross-functional teams to plan, build, launch and manage top-performing solutions, with Agile/Scrum experience, marketing orientation, and analytical abilities to evolve product strategy that maximizes organization growth.
+:muscle: I'm a **hard-working, innovative, cross-Functional** professional with extensive experience in Product and Project Management that decided to make the most out of 2020 and is learning to code as a side project.

 🌱 Last year, I decided to make a switch to Product Management in tech.
 I have done a lot of courses, from coding, product, and UX.
 I'm focusing on Product Management, but I wanted an immersion in all tech fronts.
 I recently became a **Certified Scrum Product Owner** :trophy: